 This is a great opportunity to buy a historic vintage formula car.
 It is class G6 in Formula Junior racing.
 (Single seater racing cars not exceeding 250cc built and raced to that specification 1954 and 1962 to the rules of the 250 Motor Racing Club) It would also be an excellent hillclimb car.

 More info: Listing has ended.
-Search on eBay for similar Formula Junior
+Click to search on eBay for similar Formula Junior (Affiliate link)

 Seller's other items: 109scuppernongwine